Everything You Need to Know About the Easter Rabbit

 easter bunny history

-Rabbits are known to be mammals; that’s why some may be confused about why it lays eggs.
+Rabbits are known to be mammals; that’s why some may be confused about why they lay eggs.
 Maybe it’s some miracle that can be associated with the miracle of the resurrection of Jesus.

 However, that is not the case.
 For some Christians, the Easter eggs represent the resurrection of Jesus.
 Other people believe that it has something to do with iconography related to the rabbit.

-During spring, pagan celebrations involve eggs, and there is no secret behind it.
+During spring, pagan celebrations involve eggs, and there is no secret behind them.
 Like the rabbit, the egg is considered a symbol of new life and rebirth in ancient traditions.

 The tradition of decorating eggs to create colorful eggs dates back to the 13th century when it was forbidden to eat eggs during the Lent season.
 People decorate the eggs to make it a more festive way to eat them after the Lent season and the festivities.